 Erik Renz

-Student assistant with a bachelor degree at the junior professorship for Digital Humanities
+Student and Teaching Assistant at the Junior Professorship for Digital Humanities

 Profile

-My research interests include the history of knowledge – especially paired with the Digital Humanities – as well as gender and social history, with a particular focus on the female contribution to cultural and/or social achievements in contemporary history and the present.
+My research interests include the history of knowledge – especially paired with the Digital Humanities – as well as gender and social history, with a particular focus on the female contribution to cultural and/or social achievement in late modern and contemporary history.

 CV